matn7/CS-Notes/src/main/java/basic_java/hearts/IMMUTABLE.md

 }
 ```

-### Rules
+### Rules.

 - Class should be immutable
 - All fields should be final

-## :star: Immutable Objects
+## :star: Immutable Objects.

 - Some basic types and classes in Java are fundamentally mutable:
-    - All array types are mutable
+    - All array types are mutable.
-    - classes like `java.util.Date`
+    - Classes like `java.util.Date`.
-- Create immutable wrapper for the mutable type
+- Create immutable wrapper for the mutable type.

 ```java
 public class ImmutableIntArray {